klaasnotfound/vegeo-backend/README.md

 <summary><i>Alternative</i>: Local Setup</summary>

 If you don't want to use Docker you'll have to set up the Python environment and a PostgreSQL database yourself.
+Install or update both with your favorite package manager (`brew`, `apt` etc.), then:

 1. Make sure `python3 --version` returns `Python 3.12.3` or higher.

 2. Make sure `psql --version` returns `psql (PostgreSQL) 16.8` or any other 16.x version.
-This is important because we want to import a database backup later on.
+This is important for importing a database backup later on.

 3. Inside the `vegeo-backend` directory, create a Python virtual environment and install the packages: